aklinker1/miasma/docs/docs/reference/server-config.md

 **Default: `3000`**

-The port the miasma server runs on.
+The port the Miasma server runs on.
 It can be any valid port, but it is recommended to stay away from 3001-4000, where apps are published.